Balanced routing of random calls: Introduction

-Theorem~\ref{thm.fdar} shows that, when the FDAR algorithm is used, capacity $D(n)$ of order ${{\ln n} \over {\ln \ln n}}$ is needed in order to ensure that no call is lost in an interval of length polynomial in $n$.
-The set-up is that we have capacity $D = D(n) \sim \alpha {{\ln n} \over {\ln \ln n}}$, and consider a time interval of length $n^K$.
-In the case $d=2$, the result is roughly that, if $\alpha > K+1$ then all calls are expected to be successful, and if $\alpha < K+1$ then many calls are expected to fail.
-For general $d$ we need to consider how $K$ compares to $d-2$, as there is a change of behaviour at $K=d-2$.
+Theorem~\ref{thmfdar1} below shows that, when the FDAR algorithm is used, capacity $D(n)$ of order ${{\ln n} \over{\ln\ln n}}$ is needed in order to ensure that no call is lost in a time interval of length polynomial in $n$.
+The set-up is as follows.

-We allow any initial configuration $X_0$ (for which $\E\none{X_0}$ is finite).
-If the system is in equilibrium at time 0 then our results apply to any time interval of length $n^K$: if the system is not in equilibrium at time 0 then we need to assume that the starting time $t_0$ of the interval is sufficiently large.